Crew is a mobile app that combines a universal group voice intercom with shared locations on a map.

 The signaling API is over HTTPS between the application and the server.

-Crew does not use the typical WEB-RTC media channels.
+Crew does not use the typical WebRTC media channels.
 Instead, it encodes and routes audio and GPS data using opaque packet oriented data-channels.
-These are secured using D.T.L.S between devices.
+These are secured using DTLS between devices.

 The server knows the ride members.
 It builds and maintains a network of interconnected nodes, each having 1 to 3 connections, in a lattice.

 The server minimizes the effects of connections/disconnections.
 So each mobile phone connects to at most three other peers.
 The (audio/GPS) data does not flow through the server.
-Data flow from node to node.
+Data flows from node to node.
 The lattice also offers redundant paths to reach nodes to minimize losses.
 When a rider speaks, its phone shares the audio data with the three immediate peers, with instructions to forward the payload to their peers recursively, reaching the whole group.

 The Local ride requires special handling:

 The server maintains the list of all the members, and uses an algorithm to perform the clustering, called DBScan.
 Basically, the server periodically receives GPS coordinates from all the members of that ride.
 Every minute, it computes the new partition of riders based on locality.
 Each cluster then behaves like an individual ride, with a lattice of connections.
-The maximum distance between a rider and at least one other rider in a cluster is 10km, 6.5miles.
+The maximum distance between a rider and at least one other rider in a cluster is 10km, 6.5 miles.
 That allows a group ride to form on the spot.
 As long as the group stays reasonably well together, they stay connected.
 The purpose of that ride is to enable random and spontaneous connections on the road.